madhur/madhur.github.com/_posts/2014-06-08-guidebuildgit2.markdown

 ---
 layout: blog-post
-title: "Guide to building Git 2.0.0 from sources on Windows"
+title: "Building Git 2.0.0 from sources on Windows"
-excerpt: "Guide to building Git 2.0.0 from sources on Windows"
+excerpt: "Building Git 2.0.0 from sources on Windows"
 disqus_id: /2014/06/08/guidebuildgit2/
 location: New Delhi, India
 time: 9:00 PM